 - All over the Internet after the 2012 wreck of the Italian liner Costa Concordia Churchill’s entire makeup excluded such sentiments.
 The Quote Investigator ascribed the remark to travel writer Henry J. Allen in 1917.
 (For Churchill on loss of life at sea, see Chapter 15, Naval Person…Titanic Sinking.)

 Women’s Suffrage: The women’s suffrage movement is only the small edge of the wedge, if we allow women to vote it will mean the loss of social structure and the rise of every liberal cause under the sun.
 Women are well represented by their fathers, brothers and husbands.

 - Allegedly to Asquith, 21 December 1911.
-This is a manufactured quotation to suit preconceived notions.
-Churchill’s letter was on political tactics, not suffrage, and it is tendentious to suggest he would oppose liberal causes since he was a Liberal, and quite a radical one.
-WSC wrote something similar to this in 1897, when he was twenty-three: a private note pasted into his copy of the 1874 Annual Register, where he was reviewing political issues to decide which side he would take (OB, CV1/2, 765).
-By 1911 he had come a long way; he never seriously opposed suffrage in the 20th century, and in 1918 voted for the women’s suffrage bill.
+But his letter was on political tactics, not suffrage, and it is tendentious to suggest he would oppose liberal causes since he was a Liberal.
+He wrote something similar to this in 1897, when he was twenty-three: a private note pasted into his copy of the 1874 Annual Register.
+By 1911 he had come a long way; he never overtly opposed suffrage in the 20th century.

 Words – Ypres

 Words: We are the masters of the unsaid words, but slaves of those we let slip out. • No attribution.